rcuocolo/PROSTATEx_masks/README.md

 The sequence number corresponds to the number at the beginning of the PROSTATEx dataset DICOM image folders for each patient.

 Full exam DICOM files are retrievable through the Cancer Imaging Archive at: [https://wiki.cancerimagingarchive.net/display/Public/SPIE-AAPM-NCI+PROSTATEx+Challenges](https://wiki.cancerimagingarchive.net/display/Public/SPIE-AAPM-NCI+PROSTATEx+Challenges)

+The **masks are to be used exclusively after conversion of the DICOM files in NIFTI using [dcm2niix](https://github.com/rordenlab/dcm2niix)**.
+There is  a known [issue](https://github.com/rcuocolo/PROSTATEx_masks/issues/9) preventing the correct transposition of the annotations to the original DICOM files.

 ## Citation